-In 1965 Boston Christian High School moved to our current location.
-A key concern in making this move was access to the MBTA so that teens who lived in Boston would be able to attend the school.
-After the move, the name was changed to Lexington Christian Academy.
-The Academy has been fully accredited since 1967 by the New England Association of Schools and Colleges.
+In 1965 Christian High School moved once again to its current location, changing its name to Lexington Christian Academy.
+The Academy has been fully ac-credited since 1967 by the New England Association of Schools and Colleges.

-For more than 60 years, God has worked through board members committed to a Christian education for young men and women in the Boston area.
+For more than 70 years, God has worked through a community of board members, faculty, and parents committed to a Christian education for young men and women in the Boston area.
 A committed faculty and staff of men and women help students to view every subject area and all of life through the lens of a Christian world view.
-Our curriculum is college preparatory and liberal arts by design.
+LCA’s curriculum is college preparatory and liberal arts by design.

 In the 1990s, LCA underwent a thorough curriculum review and developed a plan to strengthen its curriculum.
 Over the next decade, AP courses were added and the faculty prioritized developing a strong and vibrant liberal arts curriculum.

 Also in the early 2000s more international students were applying to LCA.
 This increase in enrollment of international students not only extended the reach of its mission to internationals, but also strengthened and enriched the academic program for local students.
 In 2010, LCA students were champions in the MIT/ NASA Team Zero/BotX International Space Station Competition.